mrfoster/blueberry-food-website/content/locations/the-refreshment-room/index.md

 template: cafe
 title: The Refreshment Room
 name: The Refreshment Room
-location: The Monsal Trail, Miller's Dale Station
+location: The Monsal Trail, Millers Dale Station
 description: The Refreshment Room is operated by Blueberry Cafe and is set in a former railway building at Miller's Dale Station along the Monsal Trail
 email: enquiries@blueberryfood.co.uk